 William and Kate will ride in the same royal coach that carried Diana and Charles

 All over Addison County we are getting ready.
 You may not know this, but the seating plan for Westminster Abbey has been confirmed, the Household Cavalry Mounted Regiment has carried out final preparations, and the Royal Mail has launched a special sheet of stamps to commemorate the forthcoming Royal Wedding of Prince William and Miss Catherine Elizabeth Middleton.

 But in Addison County we are not waiting for the Dean of Westminster, the Very Reverend Dr. John Hall, to conduct the service; nor are we waiting for the Archbishop of Canterbury, Dr. Rowan Williams, to preside over the reciting of the vows.
 Instead, we are waiting for Spring!
 The most rewarding and evasive of Vermont seasons.

+The public have begun discussing about the details including if the photos are going to be color or black and white!
 Most of the Western World is abuzz with news of Kate and William, but some find the royal hullabaloo a pain in the nether regions.
 “Avoiding the Royal Wedding” is one of the top internet search phrases lately.
 The English press would have you scuba diving in St. Kitts or kayaking in the Bohuslan archipelago in west Sweden to avoid the nuptial media blitz.

 Perhaps a more appropriate carriage for spring time jaunts in Addison County